-- 8. □ After the epoxy has dried, re-drill the motor mount screw holes in the plate. - □ Slide the throttle pushrod tubing into the hole in the firewall that you drilled earlier. - Push the tube through the fuel tank compartment and through the small hole on the side of the former. - $\hfill\square$ re-install the motor using the screws.
+- 3. □ Slide the throttle pushrod tubing into the hole in the firewall that you drilled earlier. - ☐ Push the tube through the fuel tank compartment and through the small hole on the side of the former.

-- 9. □ Make a 1/4" bend at the end of the throttle pushrod and connect the push rod to the throttle arm on the motor. - □ Slide a swivel keeper in place over the pushrod and snap in place. - Move the throttle open and close to make sure you have clearance.
-If you do have enough clearance then cut away some of the fuselage sides to make enough clearance.
+- 4. □ Make a 1/4" bend at the end of the throttle pushrod and connect the push rod to the throttle arm on the motor. - ☐ Slide a swivel keeper in place over the pushrod and snap in place. - ☐ Move the throttle open and close to make sure you have clearance.
+If you do not have enough clearance then cut away some of the fuselage sides to make enough clearance.